course-correction/blog/_posts/2025-08-08-tactile_plan_en.markdown

 [^1]: Well, almost.
 Ignoring 2D Braille displays such as DotPad.
-[^2]: My site plan is, of course, also a work of art.
+[^2]: My tactile map is, of course, also a work of art.
 Especially when it comes to not getting busted by campus security while making it.
 [^3]: Please don't hit me.
 [^4]: The more I think about this plan from Kaufland, the more questions I have about its development, and assumptions that come up my mind.
 Unfortunately, I couldn't find anything concrete about it, nor whether the Schwarz Group has built up its own expertise in this area.
 Mahhh...
 [^5]: Compare [Affordance Space, Definition 12 / Figure 7](https://doi.org/10.1007/s12369-014-0251-1), [Mirror](https://www.researchgate.net/publication/276881232_From_Proxemics_Theory_to_Socially-Aware_Navigation_A_Survey)